OlafRadicke/go-gthumb/README.md

 ### Ready implemented

-- files in the .comment directory
+- Files in the .comment directory
   - Read the files in the .comment directory
   - Write the files in the .comment directory
   - Add and remove methodes for from the list of categories